Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.FileShareSoftDelete.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Storage.FileShareSoftDelete/
 ---

-# Use fileshare soft delete
+# Use soft delete on files shares

 ## Synopsis

-Enable fileshare soft delete on Storage Accounts
+Enable soft delete on Storage Accounts file shares.

 ## Description

-Azure Files offers soft delete for fileshares within Storage Accounts to recover deleted or modified files.
+Soft delete for Azure Files protects your shares from being accidentally deleted.
+This feature **does not** protect against individual files being deleted or modified.
+When soft delete is enabled for a Azure Files on a Storage Account, a share and its contents may be recovered after it has been deleted, within a retention period that you specify.

+Soft delete on file shares should be considered _part_ of the strategy to protect and retain data for Azure Files.
+Also consider:

+- Enabling Azure File Share Backup.
+- Implementing role-based access control (RBAC).

+Storage Accounts can be configured to retain deleted share for a period of time between 1 and 365 days.

 ## Recommendation

-Consider enabling soft delete on fileshares to protect files from accidential deletion or modification.
+Consider enabling soft delete on Azure Files to protect against accidental deletion of shares.

 ## Examples

 ### Configure with Azure template

-To deploy Fileshares via ARM that pass this rule:
+To deploy Storage Accounts that pass this rule:

-- Set the `properties.deleteRetentionPolicy.enabled` property to `true` on the fileshare services sub-resource
+- Set the `properties.deleteRetentionPolicy.enabled` property to `true` on the `fileServices` sub-resource
 - Configure the `properties.deleteRetentionPolicy.days` property to the number of days to retain files.

 For example: